gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Peer2peer.md

 <ol><li>Title of email: MEDICAL DIRECTOR REQUIRED – P2P Reconsideration Discussion Requested on [Date the caller initiated the request MM/DD/YEAR]</li><li>In the body of the email:</li><ul><li>Attach the Peer to Peer template (name and title of contact. call back date and times, and callback #)</li><li>Member Name, ID and DOB</li><li>PA number in question (including drug name, strength, and frequency)</li><li>Attach the original PA fax request.</li><li>Internal notes for the initial denial (screenshot is okay)</li><li>Internal notes for the upheld decision (if applicable)</li><li>Attach the Denial letter from the original PA request.</li><li>Criteria used to make the determination (including preferred medication alternatives)</li><ul><li>Recommended to provide screenshots of the preferred medications (if applicable) as well as all criteria for specific drug category.</li></ul><li>Any additional pertinent information for the case.</li></ul><li>Flag the email as High Importance./</li><li>Request a Read Receipt.</li><li>Complete all fields on Peer-to-Peer tracker under “Medical Director” tab.</li></ol>

 Once the Medical Director has performed the outreach, please document the date/time this was performed as well as the decision/any pertinent information under the “Medical Director” tab.

+## Denial Letter and Appeals information

+[Denial Letter Template](https://mygainwell-my.sharepoint.com/:b:/g/personal/christopher_nguyen_gainwelltechnologies_com/EQJcnSBOextNrB1p59rxm4kBUt5-iDUybhyCDy-Q-fqDHg?e=h4CuNQ){:target="_blank" rel="noopener"}

+If you disagree with the decision made by the Gainwell Prior Authorization team, the following paragraphs highlight your options.

+You have the option to request a peer to peer reconsideration review.
+During this review, you will be able to speak with a Gainwell medical director to have a clinical discussion and submit any additional rationale as to why the denial should be overturned.
+Please contact the Gainwell Peer-to-Peer line at 1-833-491-0355, or submit an online request at https://spbm.medicaid.ohio.gov to schedule a time with our medical director.
+You will receive a call back from the Gainwell Prior Authorization Department to schedule ==your appointment with the medical director within 3 business days of the call request==.

+Both you, and the member in question, have the right to appeal this decision. ==You may ask for an appeal within sixty (60) calendar days after the date of this notice==. ==Gainwell will provide an answer to your appeal within fifteen (15) calendar days from the date you contacted us==.
+If you believe fifteen (15) calendar days could seriously jeopardize your patient’s life, physical or mental health or ability to attain, maintain, or regain maximum function, please have your patient contact Gainwell Member Services as soon as possible to expedite their review process.

+**You can submit an appeal by:**
+- Calling Provider Services at 1-833-491-0344. ***(We do ^^NOT^^ take verbal appeal requests)**
+- Logging into the Gainwell Provider Portal, at https://spbm.medicaid.ohio.gov.
+- Faxing the completed form (enclosed) and all additional documentation or information to 1-833-679-5491.
+  Mailing the completed form (enclosed) and all additional documentation or information
+to:

+Attn: Gainwell Pharmacy Services</br>
+PO BOX 3908</br>
+Dublin, OH 43016-0472</br>

+**The appeal must contain:**
+- Written consent from the patient
+- The patient’s full name and member ID number
+- The prescriber’s name
+- The reason you disagree with the outcome provided by Gainwell Pharmacy Services
+- Any additional docum